bytescout/pdf-co-api-samples/PDF To Text API/JavaScript/Advanced Conversion Options/README.md

-## PDF to text API in JavaScript using PDF.co Web API

-### How to use PDF.co Web API for PDF to text API in JavaScript

-The coding tutorials are designed to help you test the features without need to write your own code.
-PDF.co Web API helps with PDF to text API in JavaScript.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## PDF to text API in JavaScript and PDF.co Web API PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-The SDK samples like this one below explain how to quickly make your application do PDF to text API in JavaScript with the help of PDF.co Web API.
-Follow the instruction from the scratch to work and copy and paste code for JavaScript into your editor.
-Code testing will allow the function to be tested and work properly with your data.

-PDF.co Web API is available as free trial.
-You may get it from our website along with all other source code samples for JavaScript applications.

 ## REQUEST FREE TECH SUPPORT